KanColleTool/kcsrv/README.md

     Please note that this won't pull new ships automatically, you'll need to feed the server a new api_start2.json every time DMM introduces more ships to collect.
 Gotta ship 'em all!

         ./manage.py dlassets
+1.  ** Setup your config file.**
+    Make sure to edit the file and add password salts and your secret key.

+        cp ./config.example.py ./config.py

 1.  **Create an account for yourself.**
     Be sure to give yourself the `admin` and `staff` roles!
     Depending on your terminal, you may need to put the email address in quotation marks.